charlesoscar/mailily/README.md

 ## Mailily

-Simple React application that lets you input websites and retrieve email-adresses found on the website.
+Simple React application that fecthes email-adresses from websites provided by the user.

 ## Stack
-.Net Core
+- .Net Core
-React
+- React
-Redux
+- Redux